Azure/bicep-registry-modules/avm/res/event-grid/namespace/client/README.md

 - Required: Yes
 - Type: string

-### Parameter: `attributes`

-Attributes for the client.
-Supported values are int, bool, string, string[].

-- Required: No
-- Type: object

 ### Parameter: `clientCertificateAuthenticationAllowedThumbprints`

 The list of thumbprints that are allowed during client authentication.
-Required only if the clientCertificateAuthenticationValidationSchema is 'ThumbprintMatch'.
+Required if the clientCertificateAuthenticationValidationSchema is 'ThumbprintMatch'.

 - Required: No
 - Type: array